-He prides himself in having helped lead the organisation through the significant change which has resulted in the strong and focussed charity Age Scotland is today.
+He prides himself in being part of a team which has forged through a period of significant change, resulting in the strong and focused charity Age Scotland is today.

-Before joining Age Scotland, Derek worked for Bauer Media, the global media business that owns iconic brands such as Grazia, Heat, Kiss, Magic and Absolute Radio, as well as the legendary Trout Fisherman magazine.
-He was financially responsible for the Group’s radio stations in Scotland, helping to lead the business through significant change and maintaining market leadership across the brand’s portfolio.
+Before joining Age Scotland, Derek worked for Bauer Media, a global media business with interests in radio and magazines.
+He was financially responsible for the Group’s radio stations in Scotland.

 For more information: